ventsip/ph/README.md

 # ph

-`ph` was build to limit the daily game time of my kids.
+`ph` was build to limit the game time of my kids.

-It is a tool that monitors OS processes and terminates those who exceed the specified daily time limit.
+It is a tool that monitors OS processes and terminates those who exceed the specified time limit for the day.

 ## Configuration

-The daily time limit is specified in a configuration file `cfg.json`, in `JSON` format, like this:
+Time limits are specified in a configuration file `cfg.json`, in `JSON` format, like this:

 ```json
 [